A new mechanism for primordial black hole formation during reheating: Abstract

 \section{Abstract}

-The Reheating process at the end of inflation is often modeled by an oscillating scalar field which shows a background dust-like behaviour, prompting the analysis of gravitational collapse and black hole formation in this era to be approached by the spherical collapse of standard structure formation.
-In the scalar field dark matter structure formation process virialized haloes halt the direct collapse, resulting in haloes with condensed central cores at the de Broglie scale of the dominant scalar field.
-We show that a similar process can take place during reheating, leading to the formation of primordial black holes (PBHs).
-We {study the formation of} PBHs {through} the gravitational further collapse of structures virialized during reheating, looking at the collapse of either the whole structure, or that of the central core within these configurations.
-We compute the threshold amplitude for the density contrast to undergo this process, for both free and self-interacting scalar fields.
-We discuss the relevance of our results for the abundance of PBHs at the lower end of the mass spectrum.
+In the scalar field dark matter model virialized halos present condensed central cores called boson stars.
+Considering the equivalent process during reheating, we look at the formation of primordial black holes (PBHs) through the gravitational collapse of structures virialized in this era.
+We present the criteria necessary for collapse of either the whole structure, or that of the central core, in terms of the threshold amplitude for the primordial density contrast.
+This is computed for both the free and the self-interacting scalar fields.
+We discuss the relevance of our results for the abundance of PBHs.